INDICATIONS AND USAGE

 In OSA, NUVIGIL is indicated to treat excessive sleepiness and not as treatment for the underlying obstruction.
-If continuous positive airway pressure (CPAP) is the treatment of choice for a patient, a maximal effort to treat with CPAP for an adequate period of time should be made prior to initiating NUVIGIL for excessive sleepiness.
-If NUVIGIL is used adjunctively with CPAP, the encouragement of and periodic assessment of CPAP compliance is necessary.
-Careful attention to the diagnosis and treatment of the underlying sleep disorder(s) is of utmost importance.
+If continuous positive airway pressure (CPAP) is the treatment of choice for a patient, a maximal effort to treat with CPAP for an adequate period of time should be made prior to initiating and during treatment with NUVIGIL for excessive sleepiness.

 IMPORTANT SAFETY INFORMATION

 Contraindications: NUVIGIL is contraindicated in patients with a known hypersensitivity to modafinil or armodafinil or its inactive ingredients.

 Serious rash: Serious rash, including Stevens-Johnson Syndrome, requiring hospitalization and discontinuation of treatment has been reported in association with the use of NUVIGIL or modafinil.
 There are no factors, including duration of therapy, that are known to predict the risk of occurrence or the severity of rash.
 Although benign rashes also occur with NUVIGIL, it is not possible to reliably predict which rashes will prove to be serious.
 NUVIGIL should be discontinued at the first sign of rash, unless the rash is clearly not drug-related.

 NUVIGIL has not been studied in pediatric patients in any setting and is not approved for use in pediatric patients for any indication.